 Kelley’s Homestead Paradigm

 Kelley’s Homestead Paradigm is a decision-tree flowchart created by Florida attorney Rohan Kelley and first published in the March 1991 issue of the Florida Bar Journal.
-The paradigm maps every possible outcome for a Florida homestead property when its owner dies.
-It does this by walking through a series of yes-or-no questions that determine who inherits the property, whether the owner could have devised it by will, and whether the constitutional protection from creditors survives the transfer.
+A series of yes-or-no questions determines who inherits a Florida homestead property at the owner’s death, whether the owner could have devised it by will, and whether the constitutional creditor protection survives the transfer.

-The paradigm matters for asset protection because Article X, Section 4(b) of the Florida Constitution provides that homestead exemptions “shall inure to the surviving spouse or heirs of the owner.”
-That language means the creditor shield does not automatically expire at death.
-Whether it actually carries forward, however, depends on the specific descent path the property follows.
-The paradigm identifies exactly where protection continues and where it falls away.
+Article X, Section 4(b) says homestead exemptions “shall inure to the surviving spouse or heirs of the owner.”
+The creditor shield does not automatically expire at death, but whether it carries forward depends on the descent path the property follows.
+The paradigm identifies exactly where asset protection continues and where it falls away.

 How the Paradigm Works